newtfire/newTutorials/yuying-review-mia3JS/yuying-review-mia3J.md

 * **Javascript Time!**
   * code ```renderer.render( scene, camera );``` after all objects added.
-  * introduce how navigate the 3D space instead of only how to orbit it:
+  * introduce how to navigate the 3D space instead of only how to orbit it:
     * Orbit - left-click and drag
     * Zoom - rotate or drag the wheel
     * Pan - right-click and drag